Genetics In Action: Evolutionary Algorithms

 We want to maximize returns for a portfolio while minimizing risk.

-We want to minimize total travel distance while hitting every city exactly once.
+We want to minimize total travel distance while hitting every location exactly once.

 Takeaways

-• Solutions exist in multiple languages, including R, .NET, and Java.
+• Solutions exist in multiple languages, including R, Python, .NET, and Java.

 • Genetic algorithms cut through the search space, tending to start off unfocused and honing in on a solution over the course of generations.